 Nancy blogs about her life, which includes recovery, alcoholism, the beach, being sober in a non-sober world, her dog, Lucy, and her sober husband.
 She shares her recovery insights and also writes a majority of helpful lists about recovery and sobriety.
-Nancy is a well-known voice in the recovery space as she openly shares her struggles and her successes as they relate to her own sobriety.
+Nancy is a well-known voice in the recovery space.
+She openly shares her struggles and her successes as they relate to her own sobriety.

 THE SOBRIETY COLLECTIVE

 Laura Silverman of The Sobriety Collective has created a blog revolving around community and connection with other sober folk.
 In her own words, Laura says her

 “vision for the collective is to have a living, breathing community of awesome SOBER people, making contributions in music, film, writing, fashion, technology, beauty, business, comedy, photography/art, philanthropy, education, fitness, wherever/whatever/whoever YOU are.”

 The Sobriety Collective features Recovery Profiles, Sober Stock, and a number of entertaining and interesting articles written by Laura on all subjects grounded in her personal recovery and her mental health.
 Her Link Love section contains some of the best resources in finding other sober writers, non-profits, activists, and other mental health and recovery websites.